hdzierz/cube-generator/README.md

 7. rsync cube up
 8. commit new md5sums to repo

-The cube version 1.0.2_2 uses the zarr data format.
-Zarr serialises chunked data and, thus, is comprised of a large number of small files for each variable.

-The following script will generate a total md5sums for each directory.
+The cube version 2.0.0 uses the zarr data format.
+The Zarr data format is comprised of a large number of small files for each variable.
+It is inefficient to build md5sums for each file.
+The following script will, therefore, generate total md5sums for each variable directory.

 ```
 bash scripts/checksum.sh -c [cube]